Ms. Langwald k-5 physical education

 “I hated every minute of training, but I said, ‘Don’t quit.
 Suffer now and live the rest of your life as a champion.'”

-WHAT WERE LEARNING RIGHT NOW 5TH GRADE: soccer
+WHAT WERE LEARNING RIGHT NOW 5TH GRADE: basketball

-WHat we have learned: space and orientation, pathways, levels, traveling, chasing fleeing and dodging, tag games, yoga, scooter games, parachute games, bowling, fowling, dance, basketball
+WHat we have learned: space and orientation, pathways, levels, traveling, chasing fleeing and dodging, tag games, yoga, scooter games, parachute games, bowling, fowling, dance, basketball, soccer, health and nutrition

 Hope of DETROIT Varisty VOlleyball